ossd-sp22/project-evaluation/blender_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+This project is very friendly.
+There is a comprehensive guide detailing how to get started, and the developer chat is always there to help.

 __Do the maintainers respond helpfully to questions in issues?__

+We believe so.
+Many of the maintainers are very quick to reply, and we didn’t notice any hostile reactions from anyone when somebody asked for help.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+Yes, there are always questions being asked and people will always help and try to answer those questions in a polite and friendly manner.

 __Do pull requests get reviewed?__

+They definitely do get reviewed.
+The fact that there were thousands of closed “patches” (they’re called patches but they essentially serve as pull requests) while there were only 6 open ones should show that they do get reviewed quickly.
+Additionally, the last closed patch was reviewed and closed just a day after it was created.

 __Do maintainers thank people for their contributions?__

+Maintainers get recognized for their contributions on the website.
+They list all the contributors and the number of contributions they made.